Josef-Friedrich/audiorename/doc/source/cli.rst

                                      (/) is used as separator.
                                      Examples: ['e208c5f5-5d37-3dfc-ac0b-999f207c9e46 / 5adc213f-700a-4435-9e95-831ed720f348 / eafec51f-47c5-3c66-8c36-a524246c85f8']

-        $mb_workid:                  MusicBrainz work ID
+        $mb_workid:                  MusicBrainz work ID.
                                      Examples: ['508ec4b1-9549-38cd-a61e-1f0d120a6118']

-        $media:                      media
+        $media:                      A prototypical medium is one of the physical, separate things you would get when you buy something in a record store.
                                      Examples: ['CD']

-        $month:                      The release month of the specific release
+        $month:                      The release month of the specific release.

-        $original_date:              original_date
+        $original_date:              The release date of the original version of the album.

-        $original_day:               The release day of the original version of the album
+        $original_day:               The release day of the original version of the album.

-        $original_month:             The release month of the original version of the album
+        $original_month:             The release month of the original version of the album.

-        $original_year:              The release year of the original version of the album
+        $original_year:              The release year of the original version of the album.

         $r128_album_gain:            An optional gain for album normalization